Alfresco/alfresco-ng2-components/docs/core/login.component.md

 }
 ```

+Note that if you do not call `event.preventDefault()` then the default behaviour
+will execute _after_ your custom code has completed.

 ### SSO login

-### Implicit Flow
+#### Implicit Flow

-If the 'app.config.json' or you used the host-setting component to use the SSO Oauth the [login component](../core/login.component.md) will show only a button to login:
+If you used the host-setting component to enable SSO Oauth (or if you
+enabled the setting in `app.config.json`) then the [login component](../core/login.component.md) will show only a button to login:

 ```JSON
     "authType" :"OAUTH",